gabrielcarlossl/interactive-calendar-with-events/README.md

-# Building an Interactive Calendar with Tailwind UI, React and date-fns
+# Building an Interactive Calendar with React and date-fns

 ## Running the demo locally